 The Evidence From Category Leaders

 The empirical case for this approach is strong.
-Research from the Ehrenberg-Bass Institute and the IPA’s effectiveness database consistently demonstrates that brands with high levels of mental availability — the ease with which a brand comes to mind in buying situations — outperform on market share, price premium, and long-term growth.
+Research from the Ehrenberg-Bass Institute and the IPA’s effectiveness database consistently demonstrates that brands with high levels of mental availability the ease with which a brand comes to mind in buying situations outperform on market share, price premium, and long-term growth, strengthening competitive positioning in the process.
 Mental availability is built through consistent, distinctive, broadly reaching communication.
 It is undermined by complexity, inconsistency, and fragmentation.

 Mental availability is built through consistent, distinctive, broadly reaching communication.
 It is undermined by complexity, inconsistency, and fragmentation.

 The pattern extends beyond consumer categories.
-In B2B markets, professional services, and financial services — areas where the temptation toward comprehensive messaging is strongest — the organisations that have built the most durable competitive positions have done so through the same mechanism: a clear, specific, consistently expressed point of view that becomes associated with the brand in the minds of buyers and decision-makers over time.
+In B2B markets, professional services, and financial services areas where the temptation toward comprehensive messaging is strongest the organisations that have built the most durable competitive positioning have done so through the same mechanism: a clear, specific, consistently expressed point of view that becomes associated with the brand in the minds of buyers and decision-makers over time.

 The Strategic Imperative for Leadership